Functions

 • role"user", "assistant", "system", or "tool".

 • content — usually a Str (plain text).
 For role: "tool" it is the result returned by ::ai::tool/dispatch.
 For role: "assistant" turns that called tools it may be empty.
+When parts is set, adapters that support multi-part input should prefer parts and treat content as a flattened fallback.

 • tool-calls — present on role: "assistant" turns that requested tool use; carries the parsed ToolCall records.